brzuchal/brzuchal/content/posts/records-vs-structs.md

 description: |
     PHP is exploring two approaches to immutability: *Records* for concise, lightweight value objects, and *Structs* with Copy-on-Write for performance.
     *Records* reduce boilerplate, while *Structs* handle large data efficiently.
-    Both proposals, including a [WIP PR for Structs](https://github.com/php/php-src/pull/13800), promise to enhance PHP's capabilities.
+    Both proposals, promise to enhance PHP's capabilities.
 Which approach suits your needs?
 type: post
 tags:
 - structs